Admission Requirements for M.S. and Ph.D.

 - Graduate Record Exam (GRE)

-Successful applicants will have knowledge and skills (from either past education or work experience) in one or more of the following proficiency areas:
+Successful applicants for the graduate degrees in Human-Computer Interaction will have knowledge and skills (from either past education or work experience) in one or more of the following proficiency areas:

 Proficiency in programming/scripting, including: